jmding8/Pome76/README.md

 ![Pome76](/images/pome76.jpg)

-Pome76 is a keyboard that tries to improve the usability and ergonomics of the 65% form-factor by adding thumb-keys, and by shifting the letter keys as far the left and right edges of the board as possible.
-It does this while still trying to delivering a premium look and feel by starting with the Neo65 platform.
+Pome76 is a keyboard that tries to improve the usability and ergonomics of the 65% form-factor by adding thumb-keys, and by shifting the letter keys as far to the left and right edges of the board as possible (note where the F and J keys are located).
+It does this while still trying to deliver a premium look and feel by starting with the Neo65 platform.
 The Pome76 is powered by the nice!nano v2 and ZMK firmware, and has an estimated battery life of ~1 year.

 # Why?